Genentech Withdraws US Indication For Tecentriq In Prior-Platinum Treated Metastatic Bladder Cancer

 The company noted that it will work with the U.S. Food and Drug Administration over the coming weeks to complete the withdrawal process.
 But, the decision will not affect other approved indications for Tecentriq.

 Tecentriq was granted accelerated approval in 2016 for the treatment of prior-platinum treated mUC based on the results from the IMvigor210 study.
-The study did not meet its primary endpoint of overall survival in the PD-L1 high patient population.
+The confirmatory study for the accelerated approval, IMvigor211, did not meet its primary endpoint of overall survival in the PD-L1 high patient population.

 Copyright RTT News/dpa-AFX